 Don’t provide your banking details to anyone at the door.

 There have been some scammers that are offering virus testing kids or treatments, vaccines or cures for Coronavirus.
-Testing is only offered by the NHS and there is currently no vaccine for Coronavirus.
+Vaccines and testing for Coronavirus is only offered by the NHS.
 Please follow public health advice on what to do if you have symptoms or call NHS 111.

 With more people self-isolating or working at home, it is possible that you might receive more scam phone calls than usual.